Infineon/deepcraft-studio-accelerators/MotorImbalanceDetection/README.md

 An Analog-to-digital converter (ADC) is used for data acquisition, with a sampling frequency set to 15kHz.
 The sampled data consist of 3 x 12-bit raw integer values which represent the quantized phase currents of motor.
-The motor control algorithm calculates Iq (quadrature-axis current) and speed (RPM).FFT is applied directly to Iq and speed to extract frequency-domain features.
-The frequency-domain data is used as the input for the
+The motor control algorithm calculates Iq (quadrature-axis current) and speed (RPM).
+Frequency-domain features are extracted by applying FFT to Iq and speed, which are then used as input to the ML model for imbalance classification.

-ML model.
+The data provided in the project consists of 25 sessions and the data is labelled as Balanced, Unbalanced and Open loop.
+Motor balance is achieved by mounting screws symmetrically around the wheel, ensuring even weight distribution.
+In contrast, imbalance occurs when screws are clustered on one side, leading to uneven mass, which introduces disturbances and causes unstable oscillations in motor speed.

 ## Adding More Data